Get,

 Causes of Abnormal Platelet Counts

-Abnormal platelet counts can be a result of a few things.
-This could be because of health issues, medicine, and various other causes.
+Abnormal platelet counts can be a result of a few issues.
+This could be because of health problems, medicine, and various other causes.

 Low platelet count (Thrombocytopenia)

-If your platelet count dips below 150,000/mcL, this is known as thrombocytopenia.
-The cause might be that the body isn’t making enough platelets or too many platelets might be destroyed or stored up in certain organs.
+If your platelet count dips below 150,000/mcL, this is known as thrombocytopenia3.
+The cause might be that the body isn’t making enough platelets, or too many platelets might be destroyed or stored up in certain organs.

-Conditions like aplastic anaemia or certain types of cancers may affect platelet production.
+• Problems with bone marrow: Conditions like aplastic anaemia or certain types of cancers may affect platelet production3.

-Several health issues can make the body destroy platelets at a quick pace, they are as follows.
+• Fast destruction of platelets: Several health issues can make the body destroy platelets at a quick pace, which are as follows.

-• Autoimmune diseases, such as lupus or immune thrombocytopenia (ITP)
+• Autoimmune diseases, such as lupus or immune thrombocytopenia (ITP)3

-• Severe bacterial infections involving the blood (bacteremia), and viral fevers like dengue.
+• Severe bacterial infections involving the blood (bacteraemia), and viral fevers like dengue.

 • Blood-thinning drugs